- What characteristics make a good family dog?

 6. Cavalier King Charles Spaniel

 Cavalier King Charles Spaniels are affectionate and loving dogs who are generally great with both children and other pets.
-This small dog breed adores attention and is always up for a good play session with their family members.
+This small dog breed adores attention and is always up for a good play session with its family members.
 Additionally, they're quite easy-going, laid-back dogs which are very forgiving with children.
 Plus, it's thought to be very rare for a Cavalier King Charles Spaniel to show any kind of aggression.

 7. Staffordshire Bull Terrier